Sergey Karetnik: Career

-He is the product of the FC Dynamo Kyiv youth sportive system.
-Than he transferred to Russia and accepted the Russian citizenship.
+He is the product of the FC Dynamo Kyiv and the FC Molod Poltava youth sportive systems.
+Then he transferred to Russia and played for several clubs there up until 2022.
 From January 2014 he played on loan for FC Metalurh Donetsk in the Ukrainian Premier League.

 He made his Russian Premier League debut for FC Kuban Krasnodar against FC Ufa on 24 April 2015.

-In 14 February 2019 became the member of Lithuanian FK Palanga.
+On 14 February 2019 became a member of Lithuanian FK Palanga.